bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

 </p>
 <h6 align="center">Fig. 1</h6>

-Looking at a file specifically identifies what type of compression encoding the browser supports.
-In this case gzip, deflate, and sdch are all supported as noted within the request headers.
+<p>Looking at a file specifically identifies what type of compression encoding the
+browser supports.
+In this case gzip, deflate, and sdch are all supported as noted within the request headers.</p>

-Looking at the response headers identifies that the file was sent using the gzip compression encoding.
+<p>Looking at the response headers identifies that the file was sent using the gzip
+compression encoding.</p>

 <h4>Image Compression</h4>

-Cutting down the size of a text file helps, but you get even better results by compressing the file size of images.
-The total file size of all the images across a website can quickly add up, and compressing images will greatly help keep the file size under control.
+<p>Cutting down the size of a text file helps, but you get even better results by
+compressing the file size of images.
+The total file size of all the images across a website can quickly add up, and compressing images will greatly help keep the file size under control.</p>

-Many people steer away from compressing images in fear that compression involves reducing the quality of the image itself.
-For the most part this is incorrect, and images can be compressed in a lossless fashion, allowing unnecessary color profiles and comments to be removed from the image without changing the quality of the image at all.
+<p>Many people steer away from compressing images in fear that compression involves
+reducing the quality of the image itself.
+For the most part this is incorrect, and images can be compressed in a lossless fashion, allowing unnecessary color profiles and comments to be removed from the image without changing the quality of the image at all.</p>

-There are a handful of tools to help compress images, two of the best are <a href="http://imageoptim.com/" rel="noopener noreferrer" target="_blank">
+<p>There are a handful of tools to help compress images, two of the best
+are <a href="http://imageoptim.com/" rel="noopener noreferrer" target="_blank">
 ImageOptim</a> for Mac and <a href="http://pnggauntlet.com/"
 rel="noopener noreferrer" target="_blank">PNGGauntlet</a> for Windows.
-Both of these services compress the most commonly used image formats, specifically JPG and PNG files.
+Both of these services compress the most commonly used image formats, specifically JPG and PNG files.</p>

 <h4>Image Compression Demo</h4>